 TBR 2- The Woman in Cabin 10 | Ruth Ware | Release Date July 19th, 2016

-I feel like I might have a screw loose.
 I've seen the Woman in Cabin 10 all over Instagram and I was interested in knowing more.
 When I read that it features a woman that is an unreliable narrator who is witness to someone being thrown overboard but is having trouble getting people to take her fears seriously, I immediately added it to my list.
-My spouse wants go on a cruise, and he and his parents have been trying to sell me on the merits of traveling on a large water vessel, but being trapped in a cruise boat sounds pretty terrifying to me.
+Being trapped in a large boat sounds pretty terrifying to me.
 So why, then, am I adding this to my list?
 Glutton for punishment, I guess.
 I've heard some very good things about it so I'm excited to get started!
 I'm picturing Girl on a Train....on a boat.

 TBD- You Will Know Me | Megan Abbott | Release Date July 26th, 2016

 When I read the description for this book, I got interested right away.
 It’s a psychological thriller with a protagonist whose daughter is an Olympic hopeful gymnast.
 Sign me up!
 I knew the author’s name was familiar, and then I realized why.
 I read Abbott’s “The Fever” this year, and was so disappointed.
 I was expecting The Fever to be such a page turner (it's about a mysterious plague that hits high school students and the hysteria that unravels) but I was so disappointed with its execution.
 If nothing else, I'm impressed with how prolific she is, having published 4 books in 4 years.
 While this would only make the 2nd book I've read of hers, I'm going in with caution.

 Update December 2018- Of all of the books listed here, this was my favorite!
 I thought she captured the world of competitive gymnastics perfectly and really enjoyed the twists.